TUMLWE/PAL/docs/source/user_guide.rst

    Test tab

-An explanation ofthe different elements is provided below.
-It is reccommended that the user familiarizes with the testing functionality by following the examples **provided**
+.. csv-table::  GUI - overview Test tab
+   :file: gui_guide_test.csv
+   :widths: 30, 30, 40
+   :header-rows: 1

+Before running the Simulink models, unphysical data should be trimmed by using the Brush function, together with the "Brush Data/ sync ITFC app" (right-click on the figure).
+The user should familiarize with the testing functionality by following the **examples**